GOA-UVa/rimopy/README.md

 - **gaussian_filter_params**: Parameters for the gaussian filter method, in case that that one is the chosen one.
 It contains the radius and the standard deviation, which by default both are equal to one.

+## Roadmap

+- [ ] Adding tests based on AEMET RimoApp output that don't require to compute the lunar geometries (have them precomputed
+- [ ] Adding unit tests for every submodule.
+- [ ] Adding a TSIS-based ESICalculator implementation.

 ## Structure

 The package is divided in multiple modules, each dealing with different calculations and